 Since we have been working with only pest busters, it’s time to bring in the mosquitoes!

 Find the EFFECT of replacing 1 item with the other

-REPLACE subjects until the number is accounted for
+REPLACE subjects until we close the gap

-The next time you see Guess and Check questions for Primary 4, try using the Assumption Method instead of Guess and Check and see how much faster it takes to get the answer.
+The next time you see Guess and Check questions for Primary 4, try using the Assumption Method instead of the Guess and Check method and see how much faster it takes to get the answer.